-In truth, there are a number of potential causes for night sweats.
-Traditionally, this condition is defined as persistent sweating or flushing that:
+There are a number of potential causes.
+Traditionally this condition is defined as persistent sweating or flushing that:

 When discerning between night sweats and general sweating, the first bullet point is especially important.
 When there’s a heatwave and our rooms are hotter than normal, we can all sweat in bed from time to time.
 When it occurs in all weathers, this suggests a more serious problem.

-When menopause causes hot flashes and excessive sweating, this is considered true night sweats because there’s a medical cause.
+When menopause causes hot flushes and excessive sweating, this is considered authentic night sweats because there’s a medical cause.
 When you’re wearing pajamas during warm weather, the problem would clearly disappear with lighter clothing and a change in weather.

 To begin, let’s look at three environmental factors that can cause sweating and are of no medical concern.

-Illness - As the third reason for non-threatening night sweats, we could be a little under the weather.
+Illness - As the third reason for nonthreatening night sweats, we could be a little under the weather.
 When ill, our body temperature tends to increase as the immune system works overtime.
-Just like the first two, this is a problem easily handled and it will go away once you’re feeling better.
+Just like the first two, this is a problem easily handled and will go away once you feel better.

-Hot Bedroom - If you’ve got the central heating on or if heat is coming in from outside, the body expels sweat and this can disrupt our sleep.
+Hot bedroom - If you have the central heating on or if heat is coming in from outside, the body expels sweat and this can disrupt sleep.

-Warm Bedding/Clothing - You could be sweating as a result of heavy bedding and/or thick clothing.
-In recent years, scientists have discovered that sleeping naked is actually better for us because it allows for thermoregulation.
-In other words, our bodies can maintain a healthy and consistent temperature throughout the night.
+Warm bedding/clothing - You could be sweating as a result of heavy bedding and/or thick clothing.
+In recent years scientists have discovered that sleeping naked is actually better for us because it allows for thermoregulation.
+In other words, our bodies can maintain a healthy and consistent temperature through the night.

-If the night sweats continue despite changing clothing, reducing the thermostat, getting over illness, and the weather getting colder, this may suggest an underlying issue, and this is when you should contact a medical professional.
+If the night sweats continue despite changing clothing, reducing the temperature, being healthy, and the weather getting colder, this may suggest an underlying issue, and this is when you should contact a medical professional.

-Now we’ve seen the causes that shouldn’t cause concern, let’s look at the health conditions that drenched sheets may suggest.
+We’ve seen the causes that shouldn’t cause concern.
+Let’s look at the health conditions that drenched sheets may suggest.

-Pregnancy - As we mentioned earlier, pregnancy comes with all sorts of hormonal changes and this can manifest in strange health changes, one being night sweats.
-According to some sources, as many as 35% of pregnant women are affected by night sweats and it can continue after birth too.
-Sometimes, it’s a simple case of the body expelling fluid.
+Pregnancy - As we mentioned, pregnancy comes with all sorts of hormonal changes and this can manifest in strange health changes, one being night sweats.
+According to some sources, as many as 35% of pregnant women are affected by night sweats and they can continue after birth.
+Sometimes it’s a simple case of the body expelling fluid.